OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 4. Re-register this change once you have saved the file.
 In Excel, select **Insert > Add-ins > My Add-ins**.
 This will bring up a list of available add-ins.
 Under “Developer Add-ins" you will see your add-in, under the name “Excel Custom Function.”
 Select it to register it.

 5. In cell C1, run the function `=CONTOSO.STOCKPRICESTREAM("MSFT")`.
-You should see the price of Microsoft stock - which will update in real time right in your workbook.
+You should see the price of Microsoft stock - that will update in real time right in your workbook.

 ## Next steps